- Development of iPad applications

 - 2014 Midwest Student Poster Chair

 Upsilon Pi Epsilon-Computer Science Honor Society

 Institute of Electrical and Electronics Engineers

-I have been active in establishing a new exploratory worship group in Goshen.
+I have been active in establishing a new worship group (Assembly North) in Goshen.

 - Associate Professor of Informatics